Izzy Stradlin: Early life

 Stradlin developed an interest in music early in life; by the age of eight, his musical favorites included Bob Dylan, Pink Floyd, Alice Cooper, and Led Zeppelin.
 His biggest musical influence was his paternal grandmother, who played drums in a swing jazz band with her friends.
 Inspired, Stradlin talked his parents into buying him a drum kit.

 In high school, Stradlin started a band with his friends, one of whom was singer William Bailey, later known as Axl Rose.
 Stradlin recalled, "We were long-haired guys in high school.
 You were either a jock or a stoner.
 We weren't jocks, so we ended up hanging out together.
 We'd play covers in the garage.
 There were no clubs to play at, so we never made it out of the garage."
 Despite his aversion to school, Stradlin graduated in 1980 with a D average, the only original member of Guns N' Roses with a high school diploma.
-Set on a career in music, he subsequently moved to Los Angeles, California.
+Set on a career in music, he subsequently moved to Los Angeles.

 1980–1984: Career beginnings

 Shortly after his arrival in Los Angeles, Stradlin joined punk band Naughty Women.
 During his ill-fated first show with the band, audience members began attacking the musicians; Stradlin recalled, "I just grabbed a cymbal stand and stood on the side trying to fend them off, yelling, 'Get the fuck away from me, man!'
 That was my introduction to the rock scene in L.A."
 His two-month tenure in Naughty Women was followed by a stint in punk band The Atoms, before his drum kit was stolen from his car and he switched to bass.
 Stradlin then joined the heavy metal band Shire, during which he took up rhythm guitar to aid his songwriting.

-In 1983, Stradlin formed Hollywood Rose with his childhood friend Axl Rose, who had moved to Los Angeles the previous year.
+In 1983, Stradlin formed Hollywood Rose with childhood friend Axl Rose, who had moved to Los Angeles the previous year.
 In January 1984, the band recorded a five-song demo featuring the tracks "Killing Time", "Anything Goes", "Rocker", "Shadow of Your Love", and "Reckless Life", which were released in 2004 as part of the compilation album The Roots of Guns N' Roses.
 The group disbanded in August, following which Stradlin briefly joined Sunset Strip staple London.
 He also formed the short-lived band Stalin with singer Eric Leach and guitarist Taz Rudd of Symbol Six.
 In December, he reunited with Hollywood Rose.